 - (1) Timing.
 Sediment control structures shall be functional throughout the course of earth disturbing activity.
 Sediment basins and perimeter sediment barriers shall be implemented prior to grading and within seven (7) days from the start of grubbing.
 They shall continue to function until the up slope development area is restabilized.
 As construction progresses and the topography is altered, appropriate controls must be constructed or existing controls altered to address the changing drainage patterns. - (2) Sediment settling ponds.
-A sediment settling pond, or equivalent best management practice upon approval from the [community] Engineer and/or the [county] SWCD, is required for any one of the following conditions, as determined in Table 3 below: - A. Concentrated storm water runoff. - B. Runoff from drainage areas that exceeds the design capacity of silt fence or inlet protection. - C. 10-acres of disturbed land.
+Concentrated storm water runoff and runoff from drainage areas that exceed the design capacity of silt fence or inlet protection, as determined in Table 3 below, shall pass through a sediment settling pond or equivalent best management practice upon approval from the [community]

+Engineer and/or the [county] SWCD.